 Your ticket to the land of mist, mountains, fog, and monasteries of Darjeeling is just the right route away from Bagdogra.

 Darjeeling is roughly 2 hours and 33 minutes away from Bagdogra via road.
-From Bagdogra airport, only way available to you from that point onwards is a local cab booked on spot or pre-booked.
+From Bagdogra airport, the only way available to you from that point onwards is a local cab booked on spot or pre-booked.
 However, if you can take a cab and reach Bagdogra market, you will find a number of transportation options.

 Kanchenjunga from Darjeeling

-Bagdogra to Darjeeling: Transportation options
+Bagdogra to Darjeeling: Through Different Ways

 At the onset, I would like to tell you that it is going to be a great ride.
 Roads are good and every turn is a visual delight.
 There are a few different ways that you can commune this 2-3 hours time.